 Durlston Country Park in Swanage is a nice place to explore with your dog.
 There are some great walks around the park which start to cross over into the South West Coastal path.
 If you’re really lucky it’s been known to spot dolphins just off the bay.
 We haven’t been lucky yet though.

 Parking is reasonable at Durlston Country Park and they’re very dog friendly.

-Part of the National Trust, Kingston Lacy is a lovely place to take your dog.
+Part of the National Trust, visiting Kingston Lacy is one of our favourite things to do in Dorset with dogs.
 Dogs aren’t allowed on the main lawn in front of the house, however there are plenty of paths and areas they are allowed.
 There is a great woodland walk which takes you through the play area at Kingston Lacy.

 You won’t miss out on the bamboo gardens, or Japanese Gardens if you’re taking your dog with you.
 They’re also very welcome in the stable restaurant in a section which makes it the perfect excuse for a hot chocolate on a cold day or a jacket potato for lunch.